rcardin/rcardin.github.io/_drafts/optional-is-the-new-mandatory.markdown

 {% endhighlight %}

 ## Option type in other languages

-The option type is not present only in Scala.
-It is widely used in many programming languages that aims to have a functional approach to development.
+The `Option` type is not present only in Scala.
+Many programming languages widely use it.

 ### Java
-Since Java 8, the `Optional<T>` type was introduced in the mainstream JVM language.
-It is very similar to its Scala cousine.
+Since Java 8, the language introduced the `Optional<T>` type in the mainstream JVM language.
+It is very similar to its Scala cousin.

-Also the Java API defines different factory methods to build a new instance of `Optional`: `Optional.of` which throws an exception if the given value is `null`, and `Optional.ofNullable`, that returns an `Optional.empty` in case of `null` value.
+Also, the Java API defines different factory methods to build a new instance of `Optional`: `Optional.of` which throws an exception if the given value is `null`, and `Optional.ofNullable`, that returns an `Optional.empty` in case of `null` value.

 A small difference if the behaviour of the `map` method.
 If the function used by `map` returns a `null` value, the method interprets this as the `Optional.empty` value.
 The `map` method behaves like the `flatMap` method, in this particular case.